inesusvet/tests-talk/PITCHME.md

 ## Trustworthy

-- It's better to make new tests not modify existent. _Unless ..._
+- It's better to make new tests.
+Not modify existent
 - Separate unittests from integration
 - Get rid of brittle tests
 - Which values to check?
 Those which are real